January can be a tough month…

 When you’re eating a sweet food, you get a spike in blood sugar, which gives you an initial burst of energy.
 That is followed by a rapid drop in blood sugar, which in turn can leave you feeling very wiped out.
 Do that enough times a day, and by evening you’re feeling exhausted.

 Power snacking is more than just eating between meals.
-A treat that combines protein, a little fat and some fiber – like peanut butter on a whole-wheat cracker, or some yogurt with a handful of nuts.
+A treat that combines protein, a little fat and some fibre – like peanut butter on a whole-wheat cracker, or some yoghurt with a handful of nuts.
 The carbs offer a quick pick-me-up, the protein keeps your energy up, and the fat makes the energy last.

-All that milk turns your java into a protein drink, which provides not only extra energy, but extra calcium, which is good for your bones.
-Combine it with an hand full of almonds and the healthy fat will give you the energy you need.
+All that milk turns your java into a protein drink, which provides not only extra energy but extra calcium, which is good for your bones.
+Combine it with a hand full of almonds and the healthy fat will give you the energy you need.

 To make things easier for the very active and busy people among us, Manna Health Products have formulated an Energy Boost product (with no sugar), to boost your magnesium levels and enhance your energy levels for ultimate performance.